Frequently Asked Questions

 10. The regulation is applicable to hardwood plywood.
 However, what if the plywood is made with a softwood like spruce?
 Is it then exempt?
 The ANSI/HPVA HP-1-2004 standards that apply to HWPW allow for the use of hardwood or decorative softwood face veneers.
 Hence, if softwood is used as the face veneer, the HWPW would be subject to the ATCM (please also refer to question #11).

 11. A plywood product is made with phenol formaldehyde (PF) resin and softwood face veneers.
 It meets the specifications for PS 1-09 structural plywood and is labeled as such.
 The product is used as paneling and wainscoting in both interior and exterior applications.
 Is it exempt from the ATCM?
-Yes.
-Softwood is exempt from the definition of "composite wood products" in section 93120.1(8).
-In this case, the paneling or wainscoting would need to be made with low formaldehyde resins such as PF resins in order to meet the specifications.
+The product would be exempt if it is certified to PS-1 (Voluntary Product Standard for Structural Plywood).
+If the product is not certified to PS-1, it would need to be third party certified to meet the Phase 2 emission standard for hardwood plywood.

 12. Are decorative wood pieces (such as corbels, moldings, rosettes, transition blocks, etc.) subject to the regulation?
 Decorative wood pieces made out of solid wood are not subject to the regulation.
 However, if these decorative wood pieces (such as corbels, moldings, rosettes, transition blocks, etc.) are made out of products that contain HWPW-VC, HWPW-CC, PB, or MDF, then these goods would be subject to the regulation as a finished good.